 Hit the blue Create Q&A button to save your new response, and return to the conversation right away.

-Please remember that you can find your current Lyro conversations in the dedicated Lyro list, available just underneath the Operators list on the left in your Inbox:
+Please remember that you can find your current Lyro conversations in the dedicated Lyro list, available just underneath the Agents list on the left in your Inbox:

 Collecting knowledge automatically

-A very useful feature that Lyro has is the ability to automatically gather data from live conversations you (or your other operators) have had.
+A very useful feature that Lyro has is the ability to automatically gather data from live conversations you (or your other agents) have had.
+This lets you review and add knowledge that Lyro may have been missing before your live conversation.
+Please note that tickets (emails handled in Helpdesk) are not scanned by Lyro for knowledge this way.

-Whenever an operator finishes a live conversation by using the Solve option, Lyro scans it for any useful knowledge.
-Any such data will be extracted by Lyro and listed in your Q&A tab, labelled with the Inbox tag:
+Whenever an agent finishes a live conversation by using the Solve option, Lyro scans it for any useful knowledge.
+Any such data will be extracted by Lyro and listed in your Suggestions section, tagged with the Pre-filled label:

-Each extracted Q&A pair will appear as disabled by default (which you can tell by the inactive Lyro AI label to the right), allowing you to review them all individually.
+Such an extracted Q&A pair will be disabled by default, allowing you to review them all individually first.
 This way, you can make sure the extracted information is correct and suitable for your business.

-Once you click on a Q&A pair to review it, you can modify the question and answer - and activate it by switching on the Lyro AI toggle:
+Once you click on a pair to review it, you can modify the question and answer - and activate it by clicking on the Save as a Q&A button:

 Once you activate the Q&As you like, they will start being used by Lyro in future conversations.

-Of course, we recommend you periodically check your Q&A tab in order to keep track of any new automatically-generated knowledge, so that you can review and activate it!
+Of course, we recommend you periodically check your Suggstions section in order to keep track of any new automatically-generated knowledge, so that you can review and activate it.

 There is also a unique option for uploading knowledge from an existing Zendesk Help Center, so that you can use your Zendesk articles as a data source in your Tidio project.
 You can see this option when you hit the Add button inside your Data sources section: